Governors Island Arts

 Arts and cultural organizations interested in utilizing outdoor space on Governors Island for public programming including performances, art installations and more may submit a proposal here.

-The Trust presents a limited number of public art projects each year as part of its public art commissioning program.
-Artists and organizations interested in showing work on the Island as part of this program are invited to contact the Trust’s Arts and Culture team at email@example.com and share a proposal.
+Governors Island Arts presents a limited number of public art projects each year.
+Artists and organizations interested in showing work on the Island as part of this program are invited to contact the Governors Island Arts team at email@example.com and share a proposal.

 Investment in Governors Island Arts advances a key component of “Rebuild, Renew, Reinvent: A Blueprint for NYC’s Economic Recovery,” Mayor Eric Adams’s vision for the future of the city’s economy.
 For more information on the blueprint, visit nyc.gov/economicblueprint.